top of page

 • Do I prefer a big, international city or a quieter, medium-sized town?

-• How important are things like language support, international schools or a specific community?
+• How important are things like language support, international schools, or a specific community?

 Sometimes, the “best investment city” on paper is not the right place for your life.

-6. Visit shortlisted cities
+6. Visit Shortlisted Cities

 If possible, spend a few days in your top choices: